Stormbringer

 Stormbringer is a magic sword featured in a number of fantasy stories by the author Michael Moorcock.
-It is described as a huge, black sword covered with strange runes, created by the forces of Chaos with its own will.
+It is described as a huge, black sword covered with strange runes, created by the forces of Chaos.
+The sword has a will of its own and it is hinted that the sword may be controlled by an inhabiting entity.
 It is wielded by the doomed albino emperor Elric of Melniboné.
 Stormbringer makes its first appearance in the 1961 novella The Dreaming City.
 In the four novellas collected in the 1965 book Stormbringer, the sword's true nature is revealed.

 Description

 This powerful enchanted black blade is a member of a demon race that takes on the form of a sword, and as such is an agent of Chaos.
 Stormbringer's edge is capable of cutting through virtually any material not protected by potent sorcery, and it can drink the soul from (and thereby kill) any unprotected living creature upon delivering any wound, even a scratch.
 Its most distinctive features are that it has a mind and will of its own, and that it feeds upon the souls of those it kills.
 Elric loathes the sword but is almost helpless without the strength and vitality it confers on him.

 Stormbringer's hunger for souls is such that it frequently betrays Elric by creating a bloodlust in his mind, turning in his hands and killing friends and lovers.
 The cursed nature of the sword adds to Elric's guilt and self-loathing, even as he feels pleasure when the stolen lifeforce enters his body.

 Stormbringer has a "brother" sword named Mournblade, which was at one time wielded by Elric's cousin and enemy Yyrkoon.
 It is identical to Stormbringer in most regards.
 Later stories reveal that there are thousands of identical demons, all taking the form of swords.
 Three such sibling blades appear in The Revenge of the Rose and many more "brother blades" are seen in the novel Stormbringer, but only Mournblade and Stormbringer are named.

 In Elric of Melniboné, Elric and cousin Yyrkoon find the runeblades in a realm of Limbo and commence battle.
 Elric and Stormbringer disarm Yyrkoon, and Mournblade disappears.
 Yyrkoon is defeated, and Elric and his cousin return to Imrryr.